Irene Mrembo Njoki: As a politician

 In the national elections held on 9 August 2022, Njoki was elected with 34,308 votes.
 Her closest competitor, a two-time parliamentarian in the constituency, Kimani Ngunjiri of the United Democratic Alliance political party received 26,809 votes.
 An independent candidate, John Karanja Quindos received 2,130.
+She was one of several new women MPs as the total number of women MPs elected increased in 2022.
+Suzanne Kiamba, Amina Laura Mnyazi, Agnes Mantaine Pareyio, Phyllis Jepkemoi, Marianne Jebet Kitany, Mary Maingi and Njoki were all new MPs.

 Family

 She is a married mother of two children.